ViBiOh/kmux/README.md

 - ⬜️ `white`: Regular log (or unidentified)
 - 🟩 `green`: HTTP/3xx or `DEBUG`, `TRACE` level (case insensitive)

-Log levels and HTTP Status codes and are determined by searching for keys defined in options `--statusCodeKeys` and `--levelKeys`.
+Log levels and HTTP Status codes are determined by searching for keys defined in options `--statusCodeKeys` and `--levelKeys`.
 The most common values are defined by default.
 First match of level or http status code determine the color.

 The `--container` can be set to restrict output to the given containers' name.